 Therefore, the choice depends on the use of the optic.
 If you need a mini-red dot sight fulfilling multiple applications, the Venom remains superior.
 However, if you only need one to use with a handgun, the Viper is sure to become your companion in any situation.

-Either way, you are getting the best mini-red dot optic available that will last a lifetime.
+Either way, you are getting a sight that will last a lifetime.

 How to Mount Vortex Venom?